A Novel of Old San Francisco

 Torn between the ideals of her feminist group leader and her traditional Jewish family, Frieda leads a double life: aspiring "Elevated Feminine Spirit" and dutiful boardinghouse cook.
 When a tryst in the wine shed with an illiterate bartender she was teaching to read results in near rape, shame-ridden, she agrees to marry her father's choice, a compliant boarder.
 That, or leave her beloved San Francisco for a place that wasn't even on a map, with Bennie Goldson, who'd won her heart, but not her head.

-"Harriet Rochlin wrote the colorful social history Pioneer Jews: A New Life in the Far West.
-Now she has written the touching novel of Jewish life in the 1870s San Francisco." - San Francisco Chronicle
+"Harriet Rochlin wrote the colorful social history, Pioneer Jews: A New Life in the Far West.
+Now she has written this touching novel of Jewish life in 1870's San Francisco." - San Francisco Chronicle

 Roots West Press (1996-2006)

 Hardcover: $19.95 (out of stock)